MishraShikhar/OCVS/OCVS/MigratingOnPremtoOCI.md

     ![](./images/Lab300/300_20.png " ")

-- Login to the VM with the password 'oscommerce'.
-Then, open Firefox and enter **localhost/catalog/index.php** and check for the oscommerce index page.
+- Login to the VM using the password 'oscommerce'.
+Then, open Firefox, enter **localhost/catalog/index.php**, and check for the oscommerce index page.

      ![](./images/Lab300/300_13.png " ")